intel-lab-lkp/linux/Documentation/dev-tools/checkpatch.rst

    Show the diffed file position instead of the input file position.

+ - --stdin-filename

+   When using stdin, identify the file as FILE.

  - -g,  --git

    Treat FILE as a single commit or a git revision range.